 How to Make Fabric Face Masks

 In these trying times face masks have become a necessity for many people.
 People all over the world are looking for that added protection and can’t find it.
 We, as sewists can help those who cannot find the help they need by making these face masks and giving them to local charities, hospitals and the elderly.
 This is a very simple sewing project that anyone with basic sewing skills can make.
 You can use remnants like I did or delve into your stash to create your masks.
 They can be made in a matter of minutes and will go a long way in helping those in need.
 I took this pattern from a N95 shaped mask.
 The pattern can easily be adjusted to make it larger or smaller if you want.
 This will not replace a surgical mask or an actual N95 mask.
 If you would like a filtered face mask check out my latest mask tutorial here.
+If you would like a more breathable version of this mask check out my breathable face mask pattern here.

 If you would like a video tutorial of this project head over to YouTube and watch my step-by-step video and while you are there subscribe to my channel and give me a thumbs up.